MeladKarmy/Library-Management-System/README.md

 # Library-Management-System

     Library Management System by NodeJs
+     implemented using Node.js is a web-based application designed to facilitate the efficient management of library resources,including books, patrons, and related information

 ## Installing App